Why Does an Invoice Factoring Company Hold Back or Reserve a Percentage of Your Invoice?

-- The remaining unpaid balance is saved in your reserve account until your customer pays.
-Once your customer pays, then it is released to you less your small factor rate.
+- Your reserve account will save the remaining unpaid balance until your customer pays.
+Once your customer pays, you can claim the released amount to your factor rate.

 - The rebate or discount settles the factoring transaction; if your customer submits chargebacks above your discount rates, the transaction does not close.

 - Factoring reserves minimize risk from bad debt and protects our clients.